 Australia’s Close Call

-On Saturday, July 29th, Australian police defeated a plot to bring down an airplane, arresting 4 suspects in the Sydney suburbs.
-Though detailed information is still unfolding, the elaborate plot of the men now in custody involved detonation of an improvised explosive onboard the aircraft.
+On Saturday, July 29th, Australian police defeated a plot to bring down an aeroplane, arresting 4 suspects in the Sydney suburbs.
+Though detailed information is still unfolding, the elaborate plot of the men now in custody involved the detonation of an improvised explosive on board the aircraft.
 Australian Federal Police Commissioner Andrew Colvin stated that this is believed to be Islamic-inspired terrorism.
 No information has been offered as to how this plot was discovered.

 Prime Minister Malcolm Turnbull has offered some insight into the bigger picture of terror threats the nation faces.
 “We face a range of terrorist threats, some of them are lone actors, who activate very quickly, with very little warning.
 On other occasions, you get quite elaborate conspiracies.
 This appears to be in that category.”

-Since 2014, Australian law enforcement thwarted 15 terror plots in their advanced stages.
+Since 2014, Australian law enforcement has thwarted 15 terror plots in their advanced stages.
 Of 31 counterterrorism police operations, 70 suspects have been charged.
-Despite a small number of sophisticated plots, the primary terror threat is believed to come from lone actors and small groups carrying out simple plots with low cost weaponry.
+Despite a small number of sophisticated plots, the primary terror threat is believed to come from lone actors and small groups carrying out simple plots with low-cost weaponry.

 Implications for Travelers

 Authorities have since enhanced security measures at airports and had previously recommended travellers to arrive more than 2 hours before their departure time for extra baggage searches and delays caused.
 At the time of the incident, Virgin Australia advised passengers to arrive 3 hours before departure for international flights.
 Enhanced security measures were in place in more than just the Sydney Airport.
 These recommendations were, however, revised as of 4 August.
 Travellers are advised to remain vigilant, however, to revert to previous time frames recommended by their airlines.